Old Concord Chapter

 On October 4, 1881, Harriet Stone married her publisher, Daniel Lothrop of Boston.
 On May 25, 1883, they bought The Wayside, and on July 27, 1884, their only child, Margaret Mulford, was born in Concord at The Wayside.
 In addition to being a mother and author, Harriet Lothrop was active in numerous social and patriotic organizations.
 Of all these, the Daughters of the American Revolution and the Children of the American Revolution were, in all probability, the most important to her.
 Mrs. Lothrop organized the Old Concord Chapter and served as its first Regent (1894-1896).

-Inquiries about membership and activities are welcome and should be directed to
+Inquiries about membership and activities are welcome and should be directed to the regent.

 The DAR Insignia is the property of, and is copyrighted by, the National Society of the Daughters of the American Revolution.